ros-drivers/ros2_ouster_drivers/README.md

 * `ethernet_device`: Change this to a working ethernet device on your computer that you plan to replay data through (e.g. "eth1").

 You can now run the Tins driver with the command below.
-This will use the default `latest_metadata.json` file:
+This will use the default `ouster_os0128_1024_metadata.json` file:

 ```
 ros2 launch ros2_ouster tins_driver_launch.py
 ```

 Alternatively, you can change the metadata being used by specifying the metadata filepath as shown below.
 You can generate a metadata file using the `getMetadata` service as shown in the previous section.
+Or you can use one of the example metadata files provided, which come from an Ouster OS0-128 in either 1024x10 or 2048x10 mode.

 ```
 ros2 launch ros2_ouster tins_driver_launch.py metadata_filepath:=/path/to/metadata.json